ricky2905/ricky2905.github.io/README.md

 Interactive simulator that computes sample mean and variance using numerically stable Welford (online) updates and a naive incremental sum/sumsq comparator.
 Visualizations include cumulative mean with ±1 standard error, running sample variance, and histogram with KDE.
 Includes reproducible benchmarks, a catastrophic-cancellation demo, and automated merge-based tests to demonstrate numerical stability, efficiency, and how to aggregate statistics in parallel.

+### Homework 7

+**Title**: *Random Walk & Binomial Convergence*

+Interactive simulator modeling weekly server updates under repeated attack attempts.
+It visualizes the evolution of system status over time, the distribution of final outcomes, and how the simulated results align with the expected probabilistic model.

+### Homework 8

+**Title**: *Bernoulli process, LLN and combinatorial connections*

+Interactive page exploring the Bernoulli process, the Law of Large Numbers, and their links to combinatorics.
+It includes Pascal’s triangle, binomial relationships, and how Fibonacci numbers can be derived from Pascal’s diagonals, with visual and interactive tools

 ---